Skip to main content

 Make aerospace education practical and accessible.

-Max Apogee is a nonprofit engineering classroom where students learn by analyzing, simulating, and building real rocket systems.
-We remove cost barriers and keep the learning loop hands-on from day one.
+Max Apogee is a nonprofit education platform where students learn rocket science through structured lessons, animated visualizations, quizzes, and an AI tutor.
+We remove cost barriers and keep the content accessible from day one.

 Max Apogee started as a student-led project born from a simple observation: most aerospace education is either locked behind expensive university programs or limited to surface-level overviews.
-We set out to build a platform where anyone with curiosity can learn the same engineering principles used in professional rocketry, supported by interactive simulations and a community of practitioners who care about getting the details right.
+We set out to build a platform where anyone with curiosity can learn the same engineering principles used in professional rocketry, supported by interactive lessons and an AI tutor that helps clarify concepts along the way.

 What we do in practice